Exclusive dealing: Industry impacts of exclusive dealing

-Buyer Induced Exclusive Dealing
+Buyer induced exclusive dealing

 Exclusive dealing is commonly known as a supplier induced act, however the buyer has the power to influence exclusive dealing through multiple methods.
 At the manufacturing point, there is more market influence downstream than upstream in certain distribution networks because "consumers are more likely to switch products inside the supermarket than switch brand stores".
 Dobson (2008) noted that "buyer-led constraints most frequently occur when the buyer has some negotiating advantage over suppliers that guarantees their compliance or consent.

 The consumer-welfare consequences of exclusive dealings caused by buyers are not apparent.
 If a dealer sticks to a single supplier of a marketed consumer product, exclusive dealing decreases the options of customers.
 Those customers who may not find their favourite brand in stock at a retailer must either choose a different brand or a different retailer in the face of restricted brand availability.
 It is true that reducing the selection of choices is harmful to the welfare of customers, but it is also possible that this form of exclusion is possible.